AneetaAbhm/Phishing-URL-Detection/README.md

    - **SimpleImputer** for missing values.
    - **StandardScaler** for feature scaling.
    - **RandomForestClassifier** with optimized hyperparameters.
-2. Saved the pipeline as a **.pkl** file for future predictions.
+2. Saved the pipeline as a **.joblib** file for future predictions.

 ---

 ## 14. **Test with Unseen Data**
 1. Applied the model to **unseen data samples**.
-2. Achieved consistent accuracy of **99.94%** across multiple unseen samples.
-3. Saved predictions along with features into a CSV file.
+2. Saved predictions along with features into a CSV file.

 ---